Albanian Australians: Communities in Queensland

 From their arrival, the Albanian Mareeba community has maintained good relations with the local Anglo–Celtic Australian population, even during the Second World War, as both groups share a similar rural lifestyle and interests.
 In 1976, there were 98 adult Muslims with an Albanian origin in Mareeba.
 A few local Albanians have risen to leadership roles such as becoming directors of North Queensland Tobacco Growers' Co–operative Association, which campaigned for tobacco growers' interests.
 Young people among the community have preferred employment in urban centres.
 Among Albanian communities within Australia, reverence is maintained for its financial contribution to the World War Two effort and its Australian war veterans.
 Through their community organisations, Albanians have participated in annual ANZAC Day commemorations at the war memorial.
-Angle Mustafa, cane farmer based in Babinda, served as a representative for the area on the Cairns Regional Council from 1994-2000s.

 Communities in other states

 After the end of the Second World war, some Muslim migrants from Albania went to live in Western Australia, in particular to Fremantle and in Perth, settling near the old city mosque alongside other Muslims.
 In Perth, Albanians were involved in establishing the Muslim Society of Australia in the late 1940s.
 Other post–war Muslim Albanian migrants went to live in Northam and York, the state's wheat–and–sheep–farming regions, and worked as gardeners and farmers.
 In South Australia, the postwar Albanian community became interconnected with other Muslim migrants through Islamic community societies.
 The state had 150 Albania-born people and 300 of Albanian descent in 1993.
 By the 1990s, small numbers of Albanians had settled in Darwin, Northern Territory.
 In New South Wales, soon after 1945, a small number of Albanians settled in Sydney.
 Others went to live in Wollongong, where over 200 people are of Albanian descent.